rashidabengali/natours/readme.md

 ### What Happens to CSS when we load a Webpage

 When the browser loads a HTML file, it then takes then loaded html code and parses it which means it decodes it line by line.
 From this process, the browser builds DOM which describes the entire web document like a family tree with parents and children and sibling elements.
-This DOM is where the entire decoded HTMl code is stored.
+This DOM is where the entire decoded HTML code is stored.

 When the browser parses html, it also finds the stylesheets included in the html head and starts loading them and hence css is parsed.